Denmark entry requirements for Tanzania passport holders

 Hotel booking or invitation letter

-Have a confirmed hotel reservation for every night of your stay, or a signed invitation letter from a host in Denmark.
-Immigration officers at the border may ask to see this alongside your visa.Recommended
+Carry a confirmed hotel reservation or a signed invitation letter from your host in Denmark.
+Immigration may ask for this during the visa interview or at the border.Recommended

 Proof of funds